-Camps like Ali Khaled Camp have everything from food, drinks, and sheesha to restrooms and a private hot spring you can swim in at any time of night.
+Camps like Aly Khaled Camp have everything from food, drinks, and sheesha to restrooms and a private hot spring you can swim in at any time of night.
 They serve traditional Siwan food (go for the abu mardam or macarona garya).

 With either option, you get the most stunning display of stars you’ve ever seen – you’re in an oasis, so there’s slim to no light pollution.
 It’s definitely worth bringing your camera and a tripod, or just wearing umpteen layers and lying beneath the stars for the night.

-Siwans known how to throw a party, no matter the occasion.
+Siwans know how to throw a party, no matter the occasion.
 Bring them together with a drum or two and you’ll get an incredible jam session with people dancing their hearts out.
 It helps that Siwans are generally a joyful bunch, so everyone’s ready to sing, dance, and create a festive atmosphere.
 They also don’t take ‘no’ for an answer, so be ready to dance like nobody’s watching.

 How do you join a Siwan gathering?
 You can start by asking your guide to facilitate this for you, or you can find groups gathered in camps or at certain restaurants at night.

-Roman Tombs (Maqaber el Rum)This rocky hill is supposed to be the site of tombs from the time of Roman rule, but what remains are caverns engraved atop the hill – the entrances to the tombs – but there’s nothing inside these caverns but empty snack wrappers.
+ROMAN TOMBSThis rocky hill is supposed to be the site of tombs from the time of Roman rule, but what remains are caverns engraved atop the hill – the entrances to the tombs – but there’s nothing inside these caverns but empty snack wrappers.
 The view from atop the hill isn’t bad, but Siwa definitely has better.

 Siwa isn’t lined with restaurants around every corner, but the few that exist offer both regular Egyptian food as well as particular Siwan dishes.
-Restaurants like Abdu, Nour El Waha, Siwa Restaurant, and Ali Elewa all have excellent food with very reasonable prices; for example, 100 EGP can get you half a chicken, rice, fries, salads, and a soda.
+Restaurants like Abdu, Nour El Waha, Siwa Restaurant, and Ali Elewa all have excellent food at very reasonable prices; for example, 100 EGP can get you half a chicken, rice, fries, salads, and a soda.

 Abdu is the go-to breakfast joint if you’re staying near the downtown area and aren’t in the mood for hot bread from the bakery and freshly made falafel from the nearby falafel joint.
 We suggest starting your morning with Siwan tea and their yogurt with honey and bananas dish – it may sound like something simple you can make at home, but all of their ingredients are incredibly fresh, so it’s a refreshing morning meal.
 At any other time of day, we recommend any of their couscous dishes (there’s veggie, chicken, or meat), fried chicken, and date pancake.
 They also serve an incredible Siwan molokheya.

-Kenooz is stunningly serene rooftop restaurant inside Shali Lodge that serves breakfast jams you can’t find elsewhere in Siwa.
+Kenooz is a stunningly serene rooftop restaurant inside Shali Lodge that serves breakfast jams you can’t find elsewhere in Siwa.
 While olive jam is a Siwan staple, Kenooz also serves a unique carrot jam and orange jam that are alone worth making the trip.
 If you’re headed to Kenooz for lunch or dinner, the basil pasta is surprisingly delicious, and their olive chicken and romaneya are classics not to be missed.